conflict resolution

 The facts: The most vulnerable members of society in the UK and many other countries are young men between the ages of 15 and 24.

 Anger and aggression is a part of our every day life.
-While as individuals our anger may be justifiable – who does not feel anger when they hear about the big payouts made to bankers, or cuts to public spending which will affect their quality of life or the riots.
+While as individuals our anger may be justifiable – who does not feel anger when they hear about the big payouts made to bankers, or cuts to public spending which will affect their quality of life..
 But what people don’t have a right to be is hostile and abusive towards others.
 Understanding what is acceptable and what is not is the key to managing anger successfully and avoiding aggression.

 Brooks Jordan has been providing Personal Safety & Conflict Management training courses to both independent and state sector schools for over 15 years and the fact that we are called back year after year to repeat this training is testimony to the effectiveness of our personal safety programme for schools.